TIBCOSoftware/snappydata/docs/sys_requirement.md

 <a id="filesystem-types"></a>
 ##Filesystem Type for Linux Platforms
-For optimum disk-store performance, Pivotal recommends the use of ext4 filesystems when operating on Linux or Solaris platforms.
+For optimum disk-store performance, SnappyData recommends the use of ext4 filesystems when operating on Linux or Solaris platforms.
 See Optimizing a System with Disk Stores <mark> Add Link</mark>

 <a id="dashboard"></a>
 ## SnappyData Dashboard Requirements